bingyuzhang/bingyu/research-en.md

 - [PhD Thesis](Files/PhD_Thesis.pdf) is my PhD thesis.
 It consists of the two papers above with more details.
 Specifically, we study the cup product on the non-equivariant Chiu-Tamarkin complex and the $S^1$-equivariant Chiu-Tamarkin complex, and we define capacities using various versions of Chiu-Tamarkin complexes.
 Last, we make some computations for the convex toric domains and the unit disk bundle.
 Comments are welcome!

 - [Generating functions and Sheaves](Files/GF-Sheaves.pdf) is a note for a short lecture within CIRM Spring School on Symplectic and Contact Topology in 2021.
-The short lecture given by Sylvain Courte introduces the basic notions of generating functions and sheaves.
+The short lecture, given by Sylvain Courte, introduces the basic notions of generating functions and sheaves.

 - [M2 thesis](Files/M2_thesis.pdf) is my M2 thesis in Institut Fourier under the supervision of Stéphane Guillermou.
 It provides a specific construction for the kernel of the projector to the category associated with cubes in symplectic linear spaces.